 Provides knowledge and application of written and oral communications found in the workplace.
 Topics include writing fundamentals and speaking fundamentals.

-ENGL 1010 - Fundamentals of English

-ENGL 1101 - Composition and Rhetoric
+Pre-requisites: All Required ENGL 1010 - Fundamentals of English I Co-requisites: None (3) ENGL 1101 - Composition and Rhetoric

 Explores the analysis of literature and articles about issues in the humanities and in society.
 Students practice various modes of writing, ranging from exposition to argumentation and persuasion.
 The course includes a review of standard grammatical and stylistic usage in proofreading and editing.
 An introduction to library resources lays the foundation for research.
 Topics include writing analysis and practice, revision, and research.
 Students write a research paper using library resources and using a formatting and documentation style appropriate to the purpose and audience.